pabloviquez/til/software_engineering/location_search_without_database.md

 //  Create the bounding box with specified dimensions
 $searchBoundingBox = new \QuadTrees\QuadTreeBoundingBox($searchCentrePoint, $width, $height);

-//  Search the cities QuadTree for all entries that fall within the defined bounding box
+//  Search the locations QuadTree for all entries that fall within the defined bounding box
 $searchResult = $citiesQuadTree->search($searchBoundingBox);
 ```